srt3000/srt3000/README.md

 🏄‍ Community guy who loves being involved in communities and help students grow

-😄 I will usually be a part of hackathons, #Participants and a #Organiser
+😄 I will usually be a part of hackathons, #Participant as well as #Organiser

 🔭 I am currently a freelancer, I can help with your projects in Programming, AI and Design (Python, C, C++, 3D Design)